ryancdickson/staging/docs/BR.md

 OCSP responses MUST conform to [RFC 6960](https://datatracker.ietf.org/doc/html/rfc6960) and/or [RFC 5019](https://datatracker.ietf.org/doc/html/rfc5019).
 OCSP responses MUST either:

 1. be signed by the CA that issued the Certificates whose revocation status is being checked, or
-2. be signed by an OCSP Responder which complies with the OCSP Responder Certificate Profile in [Section 7.1.2.8](#7128-ocsp-responder-certificate-profile).
+2. be signed by an OCSP Responder which complies with the OCSP Responder Certificate Profile in [Section 7.1.2.3.1](#71231-ocsp-responder-certificate-profile).

 OCSP responses for Subscriber Certificates MUST have a validity interval greater than or equal to eight hours and less than or equal to ten days.

-If the OCSP responder receives a request for the status of a certificate serial number that is "unassigned", then the responder SHOULD NOT respond with a "good" status.
-If the OCSP responder is for a CA that is not Technically Constrained in line with [Section 7.1.2.3](#7123-technically-constrained-non-tls-subordinate-ca-certificate-profile) or [Section 7.1.2.5](#7125-technically-constrained-tls-subordinate-ca-certificate-profile), the responder MUST NOT respond with a "good" status for such requests.
+If the OCSP responder receives a request for the status of a certificate serial number that is "unassigned", then the responder MUST NOT respond with a "good" status for such requests.

 ### 4.9.10 On-line revocation checking requirements